• Skip to primary navigation

 Sliced onions, garlic, parsley, potatoes and other ingredients on a marble countertop

-• Egg (optional): I opted out of using the egg, but it's a popular addition to this soup.
+• Egg (optional): It's a popular addition to this soup.
 Whisk the egg in a bowl before adding it to the boiling water.
 Then stir the water with a fork vigorously as you slowly pour in the egg.
-The movement will create egg ribbons with a texture similar to thin noodles.
+The movement will create egg ribbons.

 • Cheese (optional): Some recipes recommend using an easy-melting cheese such as grated Swiss or Emmental.
-Another option I used is Camembert because it's milder but doesn't melt as well as the first two.
+Another option I used is Camembert because it's milder in taste.
+But I found that mozzarella cheese works the best.

 • Fresh Parsley (optional): Use it as a topping after spooning some Czech garlic soup into a bowl.